avwsolutions/katacoda-scenarios/elastic-logstash-quickstart/mutatelog.md

 - Use the file as Input
 - Use Grok to parse our lines
 - Use Mutate to enrich to fields
+- Use Date to inject the actual timestamp
 - Use Rubydebug as Output

 Read the following for more information, see [Logstash Reference](https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html)